asynts/writer/NOTES.md

     If we edit at the beginning of the file, we do not save any of the work, but all of the extra calculations will make this even slower.

 -   I should move the codebase to at least some amount of dependency injection in the engine to be able to add unit tests to some aspects.

+-   I should disconnect layout nodes from their parents in some organized way.
+    This is important to assert in the parent that no other pending children exist.

+    In other words, parent layout nodes should track pending children to verify that at most one is pending.